Malicious URL Detection using Machine Learning: A Survey: Feature Representation

 In order to avoid being caught by blacklists, hackers can generate malicious URLs algorithmically.
 Using bag-of-words feature for such URLs is likely to give a poor performance, as algorithmically generated URLs may produce never before seen words (hence never before seen features).
 To detect such algorithmically generated malicious URLs, \cite{yadav2010detecting} analyzed character level strings to obtain the features.
 They argued that algorithmically generated domain names and those generated by humans would have a substantially different alpha-numeric distribution.
 Further, since the number of characters is small, the number of features obtained would also be small.
 They performed their analysis based on KL-divergence, Jaccard Coefficient, and Edit-distance using unigram and bigram distributions of characters.

 \emph{Advanced Lexical Features}: Traditional lexical features were directly obtained from the URL string without significant domain knowledge or computation.
-Researchers have proposed several advanced lexical features that exploit properties of URL strings, to get more informative features.

-\cite{le2011phishdef} derive new lexical features using heuristics with the objective of being obfuscation resistant.
+Researchers have proposed several advanced lexical features to get more informative features. \cite{le2011phishdef} derive new lexical features using heuristics with the objective of being obfuscation resistant.
 Based on the obfuscation types identified by \cite{garera2007framework}, five categories of features are proposed: URL-related features (keywords, length, etc.), Domain features (length of domain name, whether IP address is used as domain name, etc.), Directory related features (length of directory, number of subdirectory tokens, etc.), File name features (length of filename, number of delimiters, etc.), and Argument Features(length of the argument, number of variables, etc.).

 Another feature is based on the \emph{Kolmogorov Complexity} \cite{pao2012malicious}.
 Kolmogorov Complexity is a measure of complexity of a string $s$.
 Conditional Kolmogorov Complexity is the measure of the complexity of a string $s$ given another string for free.
 This means that the presence of the free string does not add to the complexity of the original input string $s$.
 Based on this, for a given URL, we compute the URL's Conditional Kolmogorov Complexity with respect to the set of Benign URLs and the set of Malicious URLs.
 Combining these measures we get a sense of whether the given URL is more similar to the Malicious URL database or the Benign URL database.
-This feature, though useful, may not be easy to scale up to very large number of URLs. \cite{marchal2014phishscore,marchal2014phishstorm} define a new concept of intra-URL relatedness which is a measure to quantify the relations between different words that comprise the URL with specific focus on relationship between the registered domain and the rest of the URL. \cite{chu2013protect} propose new distance based metrics, called \emph{domain brand name distance} and \emph{path brand name distance}.
-These are essentially types of edit distance between strings aimed at detecting those malicious URLs which try to mimic popular brands or websites.
+This feature, though useful, may not be easy to scale up to very large number of URLs. \cite{marchal2014phishscore,marchal2014phishstorm} define a new concept of intra-URL relatedness which is a measure of the relation between different words that comprise the URL with specific focus on relationship between the registered domain and the rest of the URL. \cite{chu2013protect} propose new distance metrics: \emph{domain brand name distance} and \emph{path brand name distance}.
+These are types of edit distance between strings aimed at detecting those malicious URLs which try to mimic popular brands or websites.